asubramanian08/MLSpecialization/2-AdvancedLearningAlgorithms/Week1/3-TensorFlowImplementation.md

     layer_1 = Dense(units=1, activation='sigmoid')
     a2 = layer_1(a1)
     ```
-* "Thresholding" the output too see whether the coffee is predicted to be good.
+* "Threshold" the output too see whether the coffee is predicted to be good.
     ```python
     if a2 >= 0.5:
         yhat = 1